aranab/easri-qrcode-ts/README.md

-# Asri QR Code Generator
+# Easri QR Code Generator
-Cross-browser with HTML5 Canvas, SVG and Table tag QR Code generator using TypeScript.
+Cross-browser with HTML5 Canvas, SVG, and Table tag QR Code generator using TypeScript.
 This repository has no external module dependencies.
-The development has been initiated by vite module bundler.
+The development has been initiated by the Vite module bundler.

 ## Build Command
 - Development dependencies install `> npm install`